Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Oil and Pyrex.md

 **Using the refractive index of vegetable oil to make a glass bowl 'disappear'.** - Ordinary glass objects seem to disappear as you submerge them in a bath of oil.
 This experiment is spectacular and very messy!

-Last initially checked on 2022-02-09 by Conor Cafolla (ctc43@cam.ac.uk) and double-checked on 2022-02-09 by Joshan Parmar (jp862@cam.ac.uk)
+Last initially checked on 2023-01-29 by John Leung (cfl35@cam.ac.uk) and double-checked on 2022-02-09 by Joshan Parmar (jp862@cam.ac.uk)

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->